 The summary of main ideas is commonly placed as the second element of a concluding paragraph, directly after the thesis restatement.
 As the following diagram shows, this summary is often the largest element of the conclusion, taking up approximately 40% of the word count.

-Good job on completing the first lesson in this short course about summarising your claims in the concluding paragraph.
-Continue studying with Lesson 2 to find out about the eight tips we’ve selected that make for effective summary writing.
+Good job on completing the first chapter in this short reader about summarising your claims in the concluding paragraph.
+Continue studying with Chapter 2 to find out about the eight tips we’ve selected that make for effective summary writing.